Necroskillz/StatWeightScore/index.md

 # Change log

+## 7.6.3 - 3 Sep 2017
+* Updated Interface number to be compatible with 7.3 patch

 ## 7.6.2 - 9 Jul 2017
 * Fixed another issue with equipments sets that were renamed or removed
 * Fixed obliterum upgrade paths